Struct jwks_server::crypto::jwk::Jwk

 This method initializes a JSON Web Key (JWK) with the specified key

-) and RSA public key.
-The kty
+identifier (kid) and RSA public key.
+The kty field is set to "RSA"

-to indicate the key type, and the use_
+to indicate the key type, and the use_ field is set to "sig" to

 specify that the key is intended for signing operations.
-The modulus (n
+The modulus (n)

-) of the RSA public key are encoded using base64url
+and exponent (e) of the RSA public key are encoded using base64url

 without padding, in accordance with the JWK specification.